Static Lookups

 You may notice that we are iterating over BaseColumn in chunks of 16, or 1 << LOG_N_LANES values.
 This is because we are using the SimdBackend, which runs 16 lanes simultaneously, so we need to preserve this structure.
 The Packed in PackedSecureField means that it packs 16 values into a single value.

 You may also notice that we are using a SecureField instead of just the Field.
-This is because the random value we created in SmallerThan16Elements will be in the degree-4 extension field .
-Interested readers can refer to the Mersenne Primes section for more details.
+This is because the random value we created by SmallerThan16Elements lies in the degree-4 extension field .
+This is necessary for the security of the protocol and interested readers can refer to the Mersenne Primes section for more details.

 Once we set the fractions for each simd_row, we need to call finalize_col() to finalize the column.
 This process modifies the LogUp columns from individual fractions to cumulative sums of the fractions as shown in Figure 2.